 - It’s an autoimmune disease.
 Psoriasis is caused by your body’s immune system: White blood cells that should fight off diseases attack your skin cells instead.

 Your doctor may figure out the reason your scalp flakes or itches just from your symptoms.
-To be sure, she may look at a small piece of skin from your scalp under a microscope or send it to a lab.
+To be sure, they may look at a small piece of skin from your scalp under a microscope or send it to a lab.